Foreign Agricultural Service

-Our office in Kiev is managed by the Agricultural Attache, an American Foreign Service Officer employed by the United States Department of Agriculture's (USDA) Foreign Agricultural Service (FAS).
+Our office in Kyiv is managed by the Agricultural Attache, an American Foreign Service Officer employed by the United States Department of Agriculture's (USDA) Foreign Agricultural Service (FAS).

 Denys Sobolev, Agricultural Specialist

 His responsibilities include commodity reporting for grains, feed, oilseeds, sugar and export trade policy.
 Denys is also responsible for sanitary and phytosanitary issues.

 Oleksandr Tarassevych, Agricultural Specialist